 When in doubt, just ask!
 Or add an explanatory note in the Comments section of the budget.

-If you have read all the information at on this page, and have completed all the steps in the Quick Guide: CCI Summer Funding, including having your resume ready* before submitting your application, writing your essay, completing your budget, completing your funding agreement, and completing additional paperwork if your internship is outside the U.S. and qualifies for review by Global Operations Committee (see FAQ on international internships), then you are ready to apply!
-Find all the forms you need in the blue box on the top right-hand side of this page.
+If you have read all the information at on this page, and have completed all the steps in the Quick Guide: CCI Summer Funding, including having your resume approved before submitting your application, writing your essay, completing your budget, completing your funding agreement, and completing additional paperwork if your internship is outside the U.S. and qualifies for review by Global Operations Committee (see FAQ on international internships), then you are ready to apply!
+Find all the forms and templates you need on this page.

 Complete an application for funding by Requesting an Experience.

-If you are participating in a CCI-sponsored internship or a cohort internship and have received an award letter, you will be instructed to create an Experience and select either CCI-sponsored or cohort as “experience type.”
-All other applicants should choose the industry field (#1-7 into which your internship, dance festival, or self-directed project falls to answer the first question on “experience type.”
+If you are participating in a cohort internship and have received an award letter, you will be instructed to create an Experience and select Cohort Internship as “experience type.”
+All other applicants should choose the industry field (#1-7) into which your internship, dance festival, or self-directed project falls to answer the first question on “experience type.”
 Answer all required questions marked with an asterisk.

 All communications will be done through Handshake emails so students must check email, clutter, SPAM and junk email folders daily and ensure that you have your Handshake notifications turned on.
 Failure to respond to email will result in application being declined.

-Funding notifications will be sent by Handshake email on May 1.
+Funding notifications will be sent by Handshake email by May 3.
 Make sure your Handshake notifications are enabled.
 You may need to monitor your spam, junk, and clutter folders.

 Please note that international students may have taxes withheld ahead of time so the amount of the grant you receive may be less than stated in your award letter.

-All funded interns must attend a mandatory internship pre-departure meeting via Zoom.
-Attendance will be taken, and any student who has not attended one of the meetings risks losing their funding or sponsorship.
+All funded interns must attend a mandatory internship pre-departure meeting via Zoom on Wednesday, May 5 from 5-6 pm (EST).
+This session will be recorded for those with extenuating conflicts (must email email@example.com ahead of time) or significant time zone challenges.
+Attendance will be taken for the live session as well as for those viewing the session, and any student who has not attended one of the meetings risks losing their funding or sponsorship.
 Contact Cheryl Whitney Lower at firstname.lastname@example.org ahead of time with any extenuating circumstances.